 Reduced size map to fit on one 8 1/2"x11" page

-Regarding Maximum Allowable Gross Weight Shipments
+Maximum Allowable Gross Weight Shipments

 Customers that are shipping heavy axle cars should use one of the following options to request an allowable gross weight clearance:

-- For any requests up to five origin and destination points, please complete and submit the Allowable Gross Weight Clearance Request
+- For any requests up to five origin and destination points, please complete and submit the Allowable Gross Weight Clearance Request Form

 - For any requests exceeding five origin destination points, please provide Union Pacific with a formatted spreadsheet containing the following information:

 - Shipper and origin, consignee and destination, commodity and routing (including a junction point if the load traveling is off line), along with a phone number and email address for a response.
-Email this spreadsheet to the NCSC Clearance Department at NCSCDIMEQUIP@UP.COM
+Email this spreadsheet to the NCSC Clearance Team at email@example.com.

 - Local UP shipments will be cleared within two business days.